JensDll/vue3-form-validation/README.md

 `onBlur()` | `void` | Call this when the form field `blur` event fires.

 ## Writing Rules
 Rules are `async` functions that should return a `string` when the validation fails.
-They can be written purely as a function or togehther with a `key` property in an object.
+They can be written purely as a function or together with a `key` property in an object.

 **Typing:**
 ```ts